kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 #### Functional Requirements

-Functional requirements are the properties that this design should include.

 ##### FR1

 Users should be able to define Taints on collection resources and have the taints propagate to the owned resources.